Joplin business returns for Chill Out Day

-JOPLIN, Mo. — April 18th is tax deadline day — and, once again, a Joplin business was emphasizing relaxation and tasty treats.
+JOPLIN, Mo. — April 18th is the tax deadline day, and, once again, a Joplin business was emphasizing relaxation and tasty treats.

 They were expecting to treat more than 100 people.